andrei-punko/java-sandbox/README.md

 Parser for pravtor.ru site to extract some info from it

 * `sandbox-core`
 Unordered staff with Java experiments.
-In addition contains tasks from interviews
+In addition, contains tasks from interviews

 * `swing-app-search-test-task`
 Test task with desktop application with usage of Google search engine

+* `test-containets`
+Example of Java Test containers usage with help of Docker

 * `two-factor-authentification`
-Example of two-factor authentification application with usage of Google authenticator
+Example of two-factor authentication application with usage of Google authenticator

 * `unit-tests-debugging`
 Example of different cases of tests debugging